One Day in Kuala Lumpur, Malaysia: Itinerary & Where to Go in 24 Hours

 • Want to embrace nature?
 Fit in some time at KL Bird Park, a relaxing oasis amid the chaos of Kuala Lumpur, not far from KL Sentral.

 • Love seeing Kuala Lumpur from above?
-Pop over the KL Menara Tower for some of the best skyline views in the city.
+Pop over to the KL Menara Tower for some of the finest skyline views in the city.

 • Obsessed with history?
-Snag a few hours at the National Museum of Malaysia.
+Snag a few hours on your Kuala Lumpur itinerary at the National Museum of Malaysia.
 This interactive museum covers the country’s history from the prehistoric age to the modern era.

 • Searching for KL’s architectural roots?
 The Malay area of Kampung Baru gives a hint at the humble aesthetics of Kuala Lumpur before its resource-fuelled building boom.